 Hydrocarbons are divided into two categories, "reactive" and "non-reactive".
 The term "total hydrocarbons" (THC) refers to a broad family of chemicals that contain carbon and hydrogen atoms and includes both reactive and nonreactive hydrocarbons.
-Reactive hydrocarbons include many volatile organic compounds such alkynes, as alkenes. benzene, toluene. ethylbenzenes, xylenes, and other aromatics.
+Reactive hydrocarbons include many volatile organic compounds such as alkenes. alkynes, benzene, toluene, ethylbenzenes, xylenes, and other aromatics.
 Reactive hydrocarbons are important because they can react with oxides of nitrogen in the presence of sunlight to form ozone and may be toxic to humans, animals, or vegetation.